 Once the oven is heated, mix the pretzels and melted butter in a 9×13 baking pan and bake them for 10 minutes, stirring after the first 5 minutes.
 Let them cool while you’re working on the next step.

 Defrost the strawberries so they are just soft enough to mash them with a potato masher.
 Mix the boiling water with the 2 packages of Jell-O and mix in the mashed strawberries.
 Set the mix in the fridge to set up a little.
 It should be the consistency of loose jam, so check it periodically and take it out of the fridge if it starts setting too firmly.

 Stir up the strawberry/Jell-O mix and pour it over the cheese.
-Smooth out to the edges and refrigerate 10-12 hours.
+Smooth out to the edges and refrigerate 10-12 hours before serving.